kimmobrunfeldt/squint/README.md

       Crawl all paths from beta site and pipe output to a file.
 The crawler only follows site-internal links.
       $ squint crawl https://beta.example.com > paths.txt

-      Get screenshots of all pages in the site.
+      Get screenshot of a page.
       $ squint screenshot https://beta.example.com

+      Get screenshot of a single element in a page.
+      $ squint screenshot --selector 'div' https://beta.example.com

       Compare beta to current production, but use an existing file of paths.
       $ squint compare --paths-file paths.txt https://example.com https://beta.example.com